-Using TurningPoint can help make teaching in classrooms and lecture theatres more interactive.
+Using TurningPoint can help make teaching in classrooms and lecture theatres more active.
 It can be used, for example, to survey views, assess understanding, group revision, and to give learners more control of the content or pace of lectures.

 TurningPoint can be used with PowerPoint (called PowerPoint Polling) or over the top of any other application, document or web page (called Anywhere Polling).

 ‘Clickers’ are permanently installed on the desks in 2B020, 2B025, 2D67, 4B031, 1N05, 4Q56 and the ECC Lecture Theatre.
 To use TurningPoint in other spaces staff can borrow up to 60 clickers (and the USB dongle receiver) from FET Project Room in 2Q30.
-A further 180 clickers can be borrowed from Central AV in 2P49.

 The following list is from the Clicker Resource Guide.

 Practice justifying a position/responding to arguments;

 Practice monitoring their own thinking;

 Aid their learning of technical terminology by using it in discussion.

 3. Provide feedback to the instructor about students understanding.

 User guides and training material (for all versions of TurningPoint) are available from: